lillaszulyovszky/ironhack-case-study-classification/README.md

 Use the given data set to find out what characteristics impact the customers decision on accepting or declining our credit card offer.

 **Problem:**
-Can we predict if our customer accepts or declines our credit card offer?
+Can we predict if our customer accepts or declines the credit card offer?

 ## Data(set)